bartkozal/games-tracker/README.md

 ## Deployment

-Master branch is auto-deployed to Heroku.
+Master branch is auto-deployed to Heroku through Semaphore CI.